nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

    * 1a2.
 User re-enters the command and request to learn about a valid command.
    * Steps 1a1 - 1a2 are repeated until a valid command is inputted by the User.
    * Use case resumes from step 2.

+* 1b.
+PoochPlanner receive wrong command format.

+    * 1b1.
+PoochPlanner displays the error message.
+    * 1b2.
+User re-enters with correct command format.
+    * Steps 1b1 - 1b2 are repeated until the command format is correct.
+    * Use case resumes from step 2.
 ---
 *{More to be added}*